-The first section of our guide to the best things to do with kids in Dublin is packed with outdoor activities to keep ’em away from screens.
+The first section of this guide to the best things to do with kids in Dublin is packed with outdoor activities to keep ’em away from screens.

 The second section is for those of you wondering what to do in Dublin with kids when it rains and the final section contains toddler activities.
 Dive on in!